yadvi12/yadvi12/README.md

 </div>

 <b><p align = "left">I am Yadvi and I love Linux.
 What fascinates me so much about linux is the fact that linux is open source and it has gained so much popularity in the corporate world.
 The spark I was missing ignited the moment I realized the power of open source and the code.
 That day my mindset regarding operating systems was completely changed, literally!
 Front-end web development is something which I do quite often.
 It is something which is oddly satisfying because I love to see my creative ideas being implemented in beautiful web-pages.
-As a Computer Science cyber security student in SRM Institute of Science and Technology, Chennai, and if you thought that i am good at creativity, i couldn't help appreciating your beautiful imagination!</p></b>
+As a Computer Science cyber security student in SRM Institute of Science and Technology, Chennai, and if you thought that I am good at creativity, I couldn't help appreciating your beautiful imagination!</p></b>
 </div>
 <br>